GribejFarouk/ai-quizz-generator/README.md

 ### Method 1: Using the Executable (Recommended)

 1. **Download the Application**
-   - Download `AI-Quiz-Generator.zip` from the releases page
+   - Download `AI-Quiz-Generator.zip` or clone it
    - Extract the ZIP file to your desired location

 2. **Run the Application**